montex/TMDL-Framework/README.md

 For more suggestions on the workflow to be used during development see the [CONTRIBUTING](CONTRIBUTING.md) file.

+## Usage

+A quick way to start using the framework is to import the plugin(s) with **examples** in their name in a new Eclipse workspace.

 ## Contributors

 - [Leonardo Montecchi](mailto:leonardo@ic.unicamp.br) (UNICAMP)